 \section{Introduction}

-The study of the quasinormal mode spectrum of asymptotically anti-de Sitter (AdS) space-times is heavily motivated by the AdS/CFT correspondence \cite{son2002, kovtun2005, berti2009, hubeny2015}.
+The study of the quasinormal mode spectrum of asymptotically anti--de Sitter (AdS) spacetimes is heavily motivated by the AdS/CFT correspondence \cite{son2002, kovtun2005, berti2009, hubeny2015}.
 The quasinormal mode spectrum of an AdS black hole may offer information on the dual conformal field theory (CFT), such as the stability of a thermal dual conformal theory and its relaxation times or transport properties of its dual conformal fluid \cite{rama1999, danielsson2000, friess2007, varghese2009}.

-The Schwarzschild-AdS (SAdS) black hole is a well-trodden path.
+The Schwarzschild--AdS (SAdS) black hole is a well-trodden path.
 Historically, the first investigation of its quasinormal mode spectrum was conducted in \cite{chan1997}, while its implications in CFT were first described in \cite{horowitz2000}.
-Since then, a wealth of papers has been written for different dimensions, coupled perturbing fields, boundary conditions and using different numerical and analytical methods \cite{cardoso2001,cardoso2003,berti2003a,cardoso2004,giammatteo2005,musiri2003c,musiri2006, michalogiorgakis2007,myung2008,skenderis2009,bakas2009,bakas2009a, wang2021,wang2021a}.
+Since then, a wealth of papers has been written for different dimensions, coupled perturbing fields, boundary conditions, as well as using different numerical and analytical methods \cite{cardoso2001,cardoso2003,berti2003,cardoso2004,giammatteo2005,musiri2003c,musiri2006, michalogiorgakis2007,myung2008,skenderis2009,bakas2009,bakas2009a, wang2021,wang2021a}.

 The vibrational modes of linear perturbations of a black hole spacetime is determined by the spacetime's properties.
 For the SAdS black hole, these are the black hole radius $\bar{r}_h$ and the AdS radius $\bar{L}$.
 Together with appropriate boundary conditions on the black hole horizon and at spatial infinity, these modes form a discrete spectrum listed, for spherically symmetric spacetimes, by two numbers: its overtone number $n$ and its harmonic mode index $l$.